 Make sure the “About” section on your social media pages has links to your profile on review sites.
 Regularly remind followers where your reviews can be found and invite them to write their own.
 And share positive reviews with your social media followers.

-In addition to your contact information add social media buttons in your email signature to your social media pages and review site pages.
+In addition to your contact information, add social media buttons in your email signature that link directly to your social media pages and review site pages.
 Make it easy for people to always find you online in various places.

 There are a lot of review sites out there but only a handful that matter.
 When you ask guests to write reviews, be specific.
 The top hotel review sites you should be concerned with are TripAdvisor, Expedia and Hotels.com.
 Google reviews are also important but can only be submitted by users with Gmail accounts.

 With the influx of all these reviews, be sure to respond – maybe not to every review if you are getting a lot, but definitely to the standout ones in order to remain personable.
 How you respond to reviews is just as important as the reviews themselves as this leaves an impression on the Web visitor.